mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 [^STS]: _Star Trek: Survival_

-As always, we sought a straightforward, user-friendly workflow for both members and organisers - for the most part, this was achieved as a minimum viable product with room to grow.
+As always, we sought a straightforward, user-friendly workflow for both members and organisers -- for the most part, this was achieved as a minimum viable product with room to grow.

 <del>The idea was:</del>
-The workflow follows: [!FIXME: phrasing this sentence.]
+The combined workflow follows: [!FIXME: phrasing this sentence.]

 1. Member uses Brownsea to sign up using their Scouts Victoria membership information
 2. As part of sign-up, the member can select which activities interest them